MDPI-AG/case-study-backend-engineering-php/README.md

 ---

-# 📝 Case Study Task: Build a REST API for Managing "Books"
+## 📝 Tasks: Build a REST API for Managing "Books"

 ### Context